reecemartin/dogwood/README.md

 ### Far Future

+* Deal with Editing & Changes.
+This was a major concern of ours when we were thinking about flexible anchors, as we'd need to think about what to do when the assignment has been updated to remove the anchors, or if the assignment has been shifted around too much that the application won't be able to anchor questions in the correct place.
+We haven't thought of a complete plan to get around this yet, but we will do some more thinking!
 * Implement OAuth.
 This is a really big aspect of the project that will take it beyond a prototype/MVP and elevate it into a product that can actually be used by a school.
 Currently, there is only one user account connected to the project using a manually-generated API token, which means that it doesn't support multiple users just yet, and won't work out of the box for any other user.
 In order to do so, we need to retrieve the developer token from the Quercus administrators, and in it's current state, we just don't think Dogwood is ready for that yet.
 We plan to develop the project further and prove that it is a valuable project before we connect it to Quercus.

 ## How to start the Development Server